Use EBSCO E-Books

 View EBSCO e-books

-To view the e-book from SuperSearch, click “PDF Full Text” (view screenshot).
+To view the e-book from SuperSearch, click “PDF Full Text” or “EPUB Full Text” (view screenshot).
 To view the e-book from the catalog, click “View this E-Book” (view screenshot).The EBSCO eBook Viewer will load in your browser.
 The Viewer allows you to page through the book, jump to a specific page (either by page number or table of contents), view details about how many pages you are allowed to copy/print, search within the e-book text, and download the e-book, among other things.

 Recommended browser settings for the EBSCO eBook Viewer.